mwouts/nbsrc/README.md

 Below is an example of a Jupyter notebook, together with its python representation.

-We have a battery of tests that ensure that
+We have hundreds of tests that ensure that
-- Round trip conversion: python to notebook to python, is *identity*
+- Round trip conversion: python to notebook to python, is identity
-- Round trip conversion, starting from a Jupyter notebook, preserve *source* and *metadata*, not outputs.
+- Round trip conversion, starting from a Jupyter notebook, preserves source and metadata, not outputs.
 In some occasions (consecutive blank lines in code cells), cells may be splitted into smaller ones.

 Python [notebook](https://mybinder.org/v2/gh/mwouts/nbrmd/master?filepath=tests/python_notebook_sample.py) in Jupyter  | Python [script](https://github.com/mwouts/nbrmd/blob/master/tests/python_notebook_sample.py)